evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <h4>Ideation</h4>

-<p>To start our ideation we held a brainstorming session, where each of us created an idea individually and simultaneously in a 30-minute session.
+<p>To start our ideation, we held a brainstorming session, where each of us created an idea individually and simultaneously in a 30-minute session.
 In this session, we focused on how to visualise and communicate the sustainability information in a user interface for the comparison platform, which is the main feature of our solution.
 Afterwards, we placed our sketches on our Miro board, my sketch can be seen in the picture below, and came together as a group and each of us presented our idea to the others.
 To evaluate the ideas, each of us got five votes to distribute on whole ideas or aspects of them.</p>

 <img class="img-small-60" :src="'/images/conscious-choice-platform/sketch_summary.png'" alt="">
 <img :src="'/images/conscious-choice-platform/sketch_sustainability-visualistion.png'" alt="">
 <GraphicTranscript>
 <p>The picture shows a hand-drawn minimal sketch, the headline of the first "screen" is Product Summary with Score.
 It shows a image with three scores in green (eco score), pink (social score) and blue (credibility score).
 Unterneath it has the brand, the product name, and on the right side of that the sustainability label including an icon.
 Below are two buttons "View Details", says it opens the product page, and "Visit retailer", says it jumps to the e-commerce store that sells the product.</p>
 <p>The next screen shows a popover including all scores as headlines and details for each category.
-For example the eco score of 50/100 with the same green color as in the product summary, underneath has a short description of the score and then the sub scores like chemical use, life time, water, inputs, etc. Each of the sub-scores has a small information icon, showing that their is details available.</p>
+For example, the eco score of 50/100 with the same green color as in the product summary, underneath has a short description of the score and then the sub scores like chemical use, life time, water, inputs, etc. Each of the sub-scores has a small information icon, showing that their is details available.</p>
 <p>Another screen next to that one shows an alternative with a more graphic visualization of the scores.
 This one says that in this version every score has their own popup.
 On the left side it has a scale that goes from green to red and then the different sub scores are placed on the scales.</p>
 <p>A popover next to these alternatives shows a popover explaining the sustainability label.
 It includes the logo, name and a description text as well as underneath the three scores with the headline "Sustainability Scores".</p>
 </GraphicTranscript>